akinselureabiola/IT-Support-Lab-Active-Directory-M365-Networking/Windows-Infrastructure/Windows-Server-Deployment/README.md

 ---

-# Server Roles
+## 🧩 Server Roles Installed

-The server was prepared to host infrastructure services.

-Roles installed:
+I installed the following roles to support enterprise identity services:

-Active Directory Domain Services
+- Active Directory Domain Services (AD DS)
-DNS Server
+- DNS Server

-These services provide:
+These roles enable:

-- Domain authentication
+- Centralized authentication
-- Directory services
+- Directory management
-- Name resolution for domain resources
+- Name resolution within the domain

 ![Server Manager](./screenshots/server-manager.png)

 ---

-# Active Directory Domain Deployment
+## 🚀 Domain Controller Promotion

-The server was promoted to a **Domain Controller** for the domain:
+I promoted the server to a Domain Controller for the domain:

 bpurple.com

-This process installed and configured:
+This process configured:

 - Active Directory Domain Services
-- DNS integration
+- Integrated DNS
 - Domain authentication infrastructure

-After promotion, the server became the primary authentication authority for the lab environment.
+After promotion, the server became the central authority for authentication and directory services in the environment.

 ---

 # Client Machine Deployment

+## 💻 Client Machine Deployment

-A Windows 10 client machine was deployed within the same internal network.
+I configured a  Windows 10 client machine was within the same network and joined it to the domain.

-IP Address: 192.168.10.20
+This allowed validation of:

+- Domain authentication
-DNS Server: 192.168.10.10
+- DNS resolution

-The client machine was then joined to the domain:

-bpurple.com
+- Network communication with the Domain Controller

 ![Client Domain Join](./screenshots/client-domain-joined.png)